blogresponder/socks2file/README.md

 #### Windows shared folder (through SMB or FTP)
 - mount the remote shared folder on your local machine (for instance to */tmp/socks*)
 ##### Receiver
-- launch the transmitter like so :
+- launch the server like so :
 ```
 python ./examples/linux_shared_folder/client/socks_receiver.py 127.0.0.1 <PORT_NUMBER> <path_to_directory_to_create_socks_files_in>
 ```